learnk8s/learnk8s.io/src/persistent-connections/content.md

   "slides": [
     {
       "image": "assets/frontend-backend-1.svg",
-      "description": "The red Pod issues a request to an internal (light brown) component.
+      "description": "The red Pod issues a request to an internal (beige) component.
 Instead of choosing one of the Pod as the destination, the red Pod issues the request to the Service."
     },
     {
       "image": "assets/frontend-backend-2.svg",